github/developer.github.com/content/guides/working-with-comments.md

 they make use of [the commit comment API][commit comment API].

 To retrieve the comments on a commit, you'll want to use the SHA1 of the commit.
-(You won't use any identifier related to the Pull Request.)
+In other words, you won't use any identifier related to the Pull Request.
 Here's an example:

     require 'octokit'